 The DX18 benefits from automatically expanding menus.
 The Sailplane Type you choose at the beginning of any programming determines the depths of the menus.
-When you select a type of sailplane, only the programming necessary for that Sailplane Type is displayed.
-If you select a single servo wing, many features are simply not available.
-Because Aileron Differential, Camber Presets or the ability to use Ailerons to double as Flaps cannot be done with just one servo, those features simply do not show up in the menu.
-Select two Servo wing in Sailplane Type and the menu expands to include these features.
+When you select a type of sailplane, the DX18 only displays the programming necessary for that Sailplane Type.
+If you select a single servo wing, many features are simply not available, because Aileron Differential, Camber Presets or the ability to use Ailerons to double as Flaps cannot be done with just one servo.
+Select a two Servo wing in Sailplane Type and the menu expands to include these features.
 The expanding choices can also occur in other locations in the programming.
 If you then choose a two aileron, two flap wing, differential appears in subsequent features, but it is only available for ailerons.
 If, under Mixes, you elect to mix Ailerons to Flaps, a new line for flap differential appears.
 If AIL > FLP is active in only one Flight Mode, Flap Differential only appears under that Flight Mode.
 If you select a six servo wing, a new line for Tip Aileron differential appears.
 Pretty cool.